Demonology Warlock DPS Mythic+ Tips — Dragonflight 10.0.7

 - Starting a new pull without resources means a relatively long period of

 Shadow Bolt being the only resource generator outside of procs.
-This makes transitioning between pulls with Soul Shards/Demonic Cores/Wild Imps extremely important to maintaining a higher DPS profile across the dungeon.
+This makes transitioning between pulls with Soul Shards/Demonic Cores/Wild Imps are extremely important to maintaining a higher DPS profile across the dungeon.

 end of a dungeon pack, trying to spend all the Shards on additional Wild